-After colleges have entered their first interview scores and decisions (place, open offer, place for alternative year, recommend for second interview, or reject), candidates are ranked according to a formula based on the standardised average of their interview scores and their TSA section 1 and 2 scores.
+After colleges have entered their first interview scores and decisions candidates are ranked according to a post-first interviews score which is based on interview scores, TSA scores, and contextualised GCSE information where available.
 Colleges then select second interviews using all information available for each candidate.

-This year 41 candidates were selected for second interviews.
-After second interviews have taken place, colleges make their final decisions, based on all information available for each candidate at this stage.
+This year 37 candidates were selected for second interviews.
+After second interviews have taken place colleges make their final decisions based on all information available for each candidate at this stage.